-First things first – do you have the iPad Mini or the full size iPad?
-The full size iPad has a screen that’s ten inches along the diagonal, while the iPad Mini is smaller at about 8 inches.
+Next, do you have the iPad Mini or the full size iPad?
+The full size iPad has a screen that’s approximately ten inches along the diagonal, while the iPad Mini is smaller at about 8 inches.
 If you’ve got a full size iPad, skip to the next question.
 If you’ve got a small iPad, read on.

-If you’ve got the smaller kind of iPad, then you have either the iPad Mini or the iPad Mini 2 (also known as the iPad Mini with Retina display).
-The iPad Mini with Retina display will look sharper due to its higher resolution screen and will be 0.3 mm thicker, but if you don’t have two iPads to compare then the effect won’t be obvious.
+If you’ve got the smaller kind of iPad, then you have either the iPad Mini, iPad Mini 2, iPad Mini 3 or iPad Mini 4 (the latter three are also called iPad Mini with Retina display by Apple).
+The iPad Mini 2 and 3 will look sharper due to its higher resolution screen and will be 0.3 mm thicker, but if you don’t have two iPads to compare then the effect won’t be obvious.

 If you have wider bezels, then the most recent iPad it could be is the fourth generation iPad, or iPad 4.
 It’s very similar in shape and size to the third generation iPad, but it has the small micro-USB sized Lightning connector instead of the earlier wide and thin 30 Pin Apple connector.
 The iPad 4 was released in late 2012.

 If you’ve got a thick-bezeled iPad with a Lightning connector, it’s the iPad 4, so have a look at our iPad 4 accessories here.

 If you’ve got a thick-bezeled iPad with a 30 Pin connector, then you have either the iPad 3 (marketed as “the new iPad”), the iPad 2, or the original iPad.